-- On May 21, 2019, the proposed 2019-2020 budget in the amount of \$8,757,968 was approved by the District's residents.
-The property tax levy was below the property tax cap. - The District continued to invest the majority of its resources in educating the students of Quogue, as evidenced by instructional expenses of 78.48% of total expenses for the 2018-19 fiscal year, on the District-Wide Financial Statements. - The District established and funded the teachers' retirement system (TRS) reserve in the amount of \$52,830.
-The reserve limits the annual contribution to the reserve to 2% of the prior year's covered TRS salaries. - The District continued to offer all programs, without reducing services, while maintaining healthy fund balances.
+- On May 18, 2021, the proposed 2021-2022 budget in the amount of \$9,455,999 was approved by the District's residents.
+The property tax levy was below the property tax cap. - The District implemented GASB Statement No. 84, Fiduciary Activities, in 2021.
+There was no net effect on fund balance or net deficit as a result of this implementation. - The District's expenses for the fiscal year, as reflected in the District-Wide Financial Statements, totaled \$9,184,498.
+Of this amount, \$108,008 was offset by program charges for services and operating grants and contributions.
+General revenues of \$8,247,929 amounted to 98.71% of total revenues. - The general fund's total fund balance, as reflected in the fund financial statements, decreased by \$351,604, or 7.13%, to \$4,577,854.
+This was due to expenditures and other financing uses exceeding revenues based on the modified accrual basis of accounting. - The District continued to invest the majority of its resources in educating the students of Quogue, as evidenced by instruction expenses of 80.63% of total expenses for the 2020-2021 fiscal year, on the District-Wide Financial Statements. - The District funded the teachers' retirement system (TRS) reserve in the amount of \$58,973.
+The reserve limits the annual contribution to the reserve to 2% of the prior year's covered salaries.